Through the Lens of

 She Didn’t Just Witness Queer History — She Lived It

-In 1980s San Francisco, Shelby Sharie Cohen wasn’t behind the scenes — she was in the scene, documenting underground lesbian life from within leather bars, sex clubs, and activist streets.
-Her camera became a tool of intimacy, resistance, and radical preservation.
+In 1980s San Francisco, Shelby Sharie Cohen wasn’t on the sidelines — she was part of the LBGT movement, capturing the raw pulse of underground lesbian life in leather bars, women-run sex clubs, and activist streets.
+Her camera served as a weapon of intimacy, a force of resistance, and a means of radical preservation for lesbian and queer women’s history.

 Her Photographs Are Erotic, Political, and Personal